ZachMc21/zachmc21.github.io/README.md

 If you are a recruiter or interviewer, feel free to download to take a look!
 Included in this project are showcases of other projects.

+Please note: this webpage is a bit "quick and dirty."
+I wanted to get something together to have my projects in one place, so advanced styling and animations have been set to the side for now.

 Thank you for your time!

 <br/>